igoobo/Jongno-Heat-Response-Interactive-Map/README.md

 - Filter cooling centers by facility type (e.g., public facilities, facilities for specific groups).
 - Map pans to the closest found cooling center.

+### AI Chat & Notifications
+- Provides AI-generated weather-based advice and information via a persistent notification banner on the map.
+- Integrates real-time weather data and KMA warnings into AI responses.
+- User-dismissible notification.

 ### User Interface
 - Responsive design for both desktop and mobile devices.
 - Sidebar for detailed information and controls on desktop.